James and Hastings Building

 This entity became interested in this world again, when new owners, JSW Group, renovated and restored the inside of all the floors, starting in 2003.

-Spirits like to be noticed by the living and get their chuckles from the people in this world around them as well, by playing tricks, moving stuff, and do other things like opening windows and doors, and playing with the lights.
+Spirits like to be noticed by the living and get their chuckles from the people in this world around them as well, by playing tricks, moving stuff, and doing other things like opening windows and doors, and playing with the lights.

 This male entity wants the store owners aware of his presence, while getting his own personal chuckles too.